 Discussions about motherhood are cluttered with logistics, dark nuances, and commiseration.
 They are frequently conducted under the punch-drunk fog of sleeplessness, grammar-addling distraction, and amazement.
 Discussions about creativity and motherhood are even more fraught—almost a matter of creativity versus motherhood, and the enduring shock of a total paradigm shift.
-In this conversation, novelist Jenny Offill (Last Things), aptly describes the exhilarating dark tunnel that swallowed her writing life with the blunt explanation: “I’ve been a writer a lot longer than I’ve been a mother.”
+In this conversation, novelist Jenny Offill—author of Last Things, Dept of Speculation, and, most recently, Weather—aptly describes the exhilarating dark tunnel that swallowed her writing life with the blunt explanation: “I’ve been a writer a lot longer than I’ve been a mother.”
 Given all of the language of creativity and technique available to writers, and the equivalent mass of advice and instructions on pregnancy and parenting, there’s hardly a narrative bridge between creation and creativity.
 Offill and “mothering expert” Ceridwen Morris, author of From the Hips: A Comprehensive, Open-Minded, Uncensored, Totally Honest Guide to Pregnancy, Birth, and Becoming a Parent, take up the stormy challenge of trying to explore and contain the experience of motherhood in a literary framework.
-Because there is, in fact, so much more than soggy diapers left to be explained.
+Because there is, in fact, so much more than soggy diapers left to be explained. —MZP

 JENNY OFFILL: We all have a strange conception of life and what it’s going to be like.
 I wasn’t one of those people who always thought I was going to get married and have kids.
 In fact, I have a much clearer vision of the life I was going to have without kids.
 I would write, teach, and have affairs with unsuitable men who were jerks, but it wouldn’t matter because I was just going to end up using it as material in a novel anyway.
 I would have a crappy but okay ramshackle house with dogs and books.
 I was going to have acres of time to do what I wanted to do.
 I was going to be lonely, but I was going to have time.
 Instead, the equation is completely reversed.
 The radiant hours I imagined, where I get to be by myself and in my thoughts, that uninterrupted writing time, almost never occurs.